Hyundai Tucson SUV (2018 - ) review

 A comfortable ride is the most important dynamic aspect for any car that’ll primarily be used for ferrying your family, and the Tucson does a decent job.
 The soft suspension deals well with pitted and rippled surfaces at all speeds, and although you feel more from bigger bumps and potholes, they rarely make life uncomfortable.
-Having said that, you will feel the body bouncing around a fair bit on undulating roads, and there’s also quite a bit of body lean in bends.
-That means it’s not the sharpest-feeling car of its type, but it doesn’t undermine the feeling of safety you get.
-There isn’t much feel in the steering, either, and there’s also some hesitancy around the straight-ahead position that limits your enjoyment.
+Having said that, you will feel the body bouncing around a fair bit on undulating roads, and there’s a little bit of body lean in bends, but this is an SUV, so it's to be expected somewhat.
+There isn't much feel in the steering either, so overall it’s not the sharpest-feeling car of its type, but it doesn’t undermine the feeling of safety you get.

 How powerful is it?

-We have, however, tried the range-topping engine, a 185 horsepower 2.0-litre diesel that’s paired with a 48v battery that helps economy by extending the operating window of the stop-start system, helping out with propulsion when pulling away, and by allowing the car to coast when slowing down.
-In truth, it doesn’t feel a whole lot quicker than the other diesel we tried, because despite the extra help (which is barely detectable), the car’s acceleration still feels pretty laboured.
-The eight-speed automatic gearbox isn’t ideal, either.
-It swaps gears pretty smoothly and quickly most of the time, but even gentle pressure on the accelerator pedal results in a downshift, and it often takes time to decide exactly which gear it wants to select.
+The range-topping engine, a 185 horsepower 2.0-litre diesel is paired with a 48v battery that helps economy by extending the operating window of the stop-start system, helping out with propulsion when pulling away, and by allowing the car to coast when slowing down.
+It doesn’t feel a whole lot quicker than the other diesel, because despite the extra help (which is barely detectable), the car’s acceleration isn’t particularly quick.
+The eight-speed automatic gearbox swaps gears pretty smoothly and quickly most of the time, but even gentle pressure on the accelerator pedal results in a downshift, which can be a bit annoying.

 How much will it cost me?